thacherT1D/webdevstuff/Automated_Testing/JavaScript_Testing_Basics_with_Mocha_and_Chai.desc.md

 - Explain the benefits of testing.
 - Describe the different types of tests.
-- Write tests using Mocha and Chai
+- Write tests using Mocha and Chai and additional testing libraries including
+  - Nock
+  - Supertest
 - Explain what is Test Driven Development
 - Practice Test Driven Development by writing tests then writing code.